-Hearing that, Namythiet hovered lower in the air, almost like she was half-hiding behind Tabbris’ head.
+Hearing that, Namythiet flew off my palms and moved so she was half-hiding behind Tabbris’ head.
 Her voice was quieter.
 “Um, I don’t know very much, but from what I’ve heard, she’s a really powerful witch.
 Like, one of the first witches.
 One of the first Heretics.”

 I blinked at that.
 “One of the first Boschers?”